NX-AI/xlstm-jax/docs/configuration_with_hydra.md

 `--multirun hydra/launcher=slurm_launcher` and
 not by way of experiment file.
 If it was specified in the experiment file, SLURM is used anyway.

-If you want to use the
-latest/best checkpoint, you don't need to supply anything but if you want to use a specific checkpoint, use `--checkpoint_step=X` to use checkpoint X.
+If you want to use the latest checkpoint, you don't need to supply anything but if you want to use a specific checkpoint, use `--checkpoint_step=X` to use checkpoint X.

 New hydra overrides can be supplied by way of `--new_overrides=STRING_OF_OVERRIDES`.